5l1v3r1/Samsung.Xcover.4-FrpBypass/README.md

 This wiki is a reminder for myself, if you have any problem by my version go for hardinfo's way.

+The only apk you need is FRP_vnROM_HardReset.info.apk, no pc or anything is required.
+Just follow any of the ways below

 ## wuseman's version

     1) Turn off device